Why Supervision?

 Working Together:

-• how we may work together and what I can offer
+• how we may work together

 • your previous experience of supervision, your current client group, your expectations of supervision